bettersg/call-home-site/src/pages/faqs.md

     grid_items:
       - type: grid_item
         title: How does Call Home work?
 How much do migrant workers save?
         content: Call Home is powered by Twilio, which allows 3G to landline calls.
-          We’ve negotiated a discounted rate from Twilio, which means that the overall calling costs are up to 30% lower than standard calling rates.
+Our overall calling costs are up to 30% lower than standard calling rates.
       - type: grid_item
         title: Which countries does Call Home support?